<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 XOM-HTML-Planning-Your-Retirement

-Retirement planning is a verb; consistent action must be taken whether you’re 20 or 60.
+Retirement planning is a verb.
+Consistent action is needed whether you’re 20 or 60.

-No matter where you stand in the planning process, or your current age retirement age, we hope this guide provides you a good overview of the steps to take and resources that help you simplify your transition from your company into retirement and get the most from your benefits in your city, your state.
+No matter where you stand in the planning process, we hope this guide provides you with a good overview of the steps to take and resources available to help simplify your transition from Kaiser Permanente into retirement and get the most from your benefits in your city, your state.

-You know you need to be saving and investing, especially since time is on your side the sooner you start, but you don’t have the time or expertise to know if you’re building retirement savings that can last after leaving your company.
+You know you need to be saving and investing, especially since time is on your side the sooner you start, but you may not have the time or expertise to know if you’re building retirement savings that can last after leaving your company.
+We can help.

 Source: Is it Worth the Money to Hire a Financial Advisor?
 The Balance, 2021